Skip to main content

 Initialize

 The initialize fields are where you specify each individual plugin that will be initialized in your pipeline.
 The plugins can be initialized in any order, but can only be invoked elsewhere in the manifest if they have been initialized first here.
-In each case, you will need to provide the name, path and method (and global-config if your plugin requires it):
+In each case, you will need to provide the name, path and method (and config if your plugin requires it):

 initialize: